- High School Students

 Yes, attendance is required at all daytime activities.
 The activities begin on Sunday with the official welcome and end on Thursday afternoon.
 There are a variety of free evening events that students are encouraged to attend.

 Where will students live?

-Students attending the Pre-Semester Workshop will be temporarily housed in the residence hall designated for early arrivals.
-On Wednesday of the Pre-Semester workshop week students will move to the room assigned to them for fall semester.
+Students attending the Success Workshop will be temporarily housed in the residence hall designated for early arrivals.
+On Wednesday of that week students will move to the room assigned to them for fall semester.